ReadingIsFun2017/BitPoker/README.md

 1. The game is defined as an Ethereum contract
 2. Players agree to the table contract
 3. Each players actions are defined as inputs for the hand contract
 4. After the hand has ended, each player verifies the integrity of the hand contract.
-Its in everyones best interest to verify correctly [Game Theory Citation]
+It is in all players' best interests to verify correctly [Game Theory Citation]
 5. The hand message chain is then executed on the Ethereum network for the pot to be awarded

 Less use of Ethereum

 1. Players connect to each other via a P2P network protocol.
 2. A player either looks to join a table and reviews the contract.
-3. A player can choose to start a table be defining a table contract.
+3. A player can choose to start a table by defining a table contract.
-4. Tables should also broad cast their game, status and number of current .players to other tables for better network propagation.
+4. Tables should also broadcast their game, status and number of current players to other tables for better network propagation.
-5. Leaving the table (closing the channel)
+5. Leaving the table (closing the channel).
 6. Lightning network will facilitate micro payments "off chain".
 The table can agree to bring them "on chain" after n hands are dealt.

 ### Aside:  Lightning Network